 In speculative fiction settings, particularly those where true artificial intelligence either does not exist or is shunned, it is sometimes the case that the brains of living beings, sapient or not, will be incorporated into machines and used for processing or command and control purposes.
 It varies whether the rest of bodies are retained.

-Related to Brain in a Jar and Man in the Machine.
+Related to Brain in a Jar, Man in the Machine, and Cyborg Helmsman.
 Compare Brain Uploading, Brain/Computer Interface, and Living Battery.
 See also Human Resources.

 Contrast Wetware Body, Tinman Typist.